garvjainus/garvjainus/README.md

 ## Hi there 👋

-My name is Garv!
+I’m _Garv Jain!_

-* Currently SWE Intern @ Tesla
+💻 Currently a Software Engineering Intern @ Tesla
-* CS @ Georgia Tech
+🎓 Studying Computer Science @ Georgia Tech
-* Love all things related to building things that can help impact lives and make the world a better place!
+🌍 Passionate about building tools that make an impact and actually make life better

-* Video games (League of Legends ❤️‍🩹), content creation, and working out take up most of my free time.
+Outside of code, you’ll usually find me:
+🎮 Climbing the ladder in League of Legends
+📸 Creating and editing content
+🏋️ Resetting at the gym